For the media

 Recognizing the signs of domestic violence is the first step.
 Once you know the relationship is not healthy, you can devise an emotionally and physically safe way to leave.

 When possible, it’s important to remain in contact with loved ones or other trustworthy people who can offer support.
 And anyone in a violent relationship can seek help and support through the National Domestic Violence Hotline at 800-799-7233.
 Another resource to consider is individual therapy.
-Sharp Mesa Vista also offers various mental health services.
+Sharp Mesa Vista offers various mental health services.

 “Remember that help is available 24 hours a day, 365 days a year,” Smith says.
 “Sometimes, asking for help can be the biggest challenge, but I wish for anyone experiencing domestic violence to know you are worthy of receiving help and living a healthy life.”